lorikgagica/lorikgagica/README.md

 ### Hi, I'm Lorik 👋

-👋 I'm Project Manager and Certified Scrum Master (PSM I) with a passion for Python, automation, and front-end development.
+👋 I'm Project Manager and Certified Scrum Master with a passion for Python, automation, and front-end development.

 🌱 I’m currently building projects with Python (Tkinter, Pandas, automation tools) and expanding my skills in JavaScript.